 Time management: You need to schedule your day properly.
 You should not make the client feel rushed.
 At the same time, you need to manage the time efficiently so your next client is not kept waiting.

 How To Become a Massage Therapist or Sports Physical Therapist

 Deep Tissue massages are among the most effective forms of massage therapy available to clients.
-If you are interested furthering your massage therapy education or pursuing a career in wellness, it is important to have this technique firmly under your belt.
+If you are interested in furthering your massage therapy education or pursuing a career in wellness, it is important to have this technique firmly under your belt.
 Fremont College offers an extensive program in massage therapy, sports therapy education and physical therapy education.
 Take a look at our programs page for a more detailed description of the courses and degrees we offer!

 *In no way does Fremont College promise or guarantee employment or level of income/wages.
 Before practicing any modalities or techniques, check with your state’s massage therapy regulatory authority to ensure they are within the state’s defined scope and standards of practice for massage therapy.